 Figure 5: Memory performance in a surprise state discrimination task as a function of incidental encoding cover task, either impersonal and superficial (Blue) or personal and more elaborate (Green).
 Elaborate and personal interactions are more likely to lead to strong long-term memory through incidental exposure.

-Figure 6: A student studying while drinking a cup of coffee to improve their focus – but unknown to the student, the effects of coffee also improve incidental long-term memory.

 Applications:

 Incidental encoding followed by surprise memory testing is the primary vehicle of current research into the mechanisms of long-term memory formation, attempts to improve memory, and attempts to understand memory disorders like Alzheimer’s disease, in particular.

-One recent study, for example, has demonstrated that caffeine improves incidental long-term memory.
-One might have thought coffee only improves learning by helping people to focus when they are trying to learn (Figure 6).
-Participants consumed either caffeinated or un-caffeinated coffee, not knowing which group they were in.
-They were exposed to images incidentally, much as just described, and then long-term memory was tested.
-The participants who drank the caffeinated coffee performed better.
+It is well established that intentional encoding in Alzheimer’s disease is extremely impaired.
+For example, if patients try to remember stimuli, because they know they will be tested later, then they remember very little compared with controls.
+This can be shown by exposing patients to images just as they would be in the incidental encoding task, but instructing them to try to remember each image because they will be tested later.
+In contrast, Alzheimer’s patients have better memory for images encoded incidentally in tasks that involve emotional or personal processing of the stimulus.
+This suggests that some kinds of incidental processing leads to stronger memories than even intentional encoding, and it suggests that activation of emotion areas in the brain may foster memory encoding.